neoforged/Documentation/docs/items/armor.md

 ### `Equippable`

 `Equippable` is a data component that contains how an entity can equip this item and what handles the rendering in game.
-This allows any item, regardless of whether it is considered 'armor', to be equipped if this component is available (for example saddles or carpets on llamas).
+This allows any item, regardless of whether it is considered 'armor', to be equipped if this component is available (e.g., saddles, carpets on llamas).
 Each item with this component can only be equipped to a single `EquipmentSlot`.

 An `Equippable` can be created either by directly calling the record constructor or via `Equippable#builder`, which sets the defaults for each field, folowed by `build` once finished: